bsdimp/freebsd-git-docs/doc-cvt.md

 ```
 % mkdir git-docs
 % cd git-docs
-% git clone --config remote.origin.fetch='+refs/notes/*:refs/notes/*' https://git.freebsd.org/doc.git freebsd-doc
+% git clone -o freebsd --config remote.freebsd.fetch='+refs/notes/*:refs/notes/*' https://git.freebsd.org/doc.git freebsd-doc
 ```
 will create a clone of the FreeBSD doc repo into a subdirectory called `freebsd-doc` and include the 'notes' about the revisions.
-I selected that name because there's an excellent chance that the repo will change from `doc` to `freebsd-doc` before we publish the final repo.
-The current plan for GitHub mirroring is to mirror to https://github.com/freebsd/freebsd-doc.git as well, but it is currently frozen as the point of the transition (notice that the main branch is still "master" instead of "main"), and more on that later.
+I selected that name because it is also the name we publish at github.
+The current plan for GitHub mirroring is to mirror to https://github.com/freebsd/freebsd-doc.git as well, but it is currently frozen as the point of the transition (notice that the main branch is still "master" instead of "main") while some logistics are being worked out.
+We will also mirror the repo to gitlab at https://gitlab.com/FreeBSD/doc.git .
+Its transition plan isalso being finalized.

 It's useful to have the old Subversion revisions.
 This data is stored using Git notes, but Git doesn't fetch those by default.
 The --config